 MFC's Global Share Ownership Plan ("GSOP") allows qualifying employees to choose to apply up to five per cent of their annual base earnings toward the purchase of common shares.
 The Company matches a percentage of the employee's eligible contributions up to a maximum amount.
 All contributions are used to purchase common shares in the open market.
-The Company has made contributions in the amount of \$6 (2020 - \$7).
+The Company has made contributions in the amount of \$7 (2021 - \$6).

-In addition to the GSOP, under MFC's Restricted Share Units ("RSUs"), 1,758 (2020 - 1,909) of RSUs were granted to certain employees of the Company.
-The fair value of the RSUs granted during the year was \$19.02 per unit, as at December 31, 2021 (2020 - \$17.79 per unit).
-Each RSU entitles the holder to receive payment equal to the market value of one common share, plus credited dividends, at the time of vesting, subject to any performance conditions.
-RSUs granted in February 2021 will vest after 36 months from their grant date and the related compensation expense is recognized over these periods, unless the employee is eligible to retire at the time of grant or will be eligible to retire during the vesting period, in which case the cost is recognized at the grant date or over the period between the grant date and the date on which the employee is eligible to retire, respectively.
-Compensation expense related to RSUs was \$31 for the year ended December 31, 2021 (2020 - \$31).
+In addition to the GSOP, under MFC's Restricted Share Units Plan (the "RSU" plan), 1,918 (2021 - 1,758) of RSUs were granted to certain employees of the Company.
+The fair value of the RSUs granted during the year was \$17.82 per unit, as at December 31, 2022 (2021 - \$19.02 per unit).
+Each RSU entitles the holder to receive payment equal to the market value of one common share, plus credited dividends, at the time of vesting.
+RSUs granted in March 2022 will vest after 36 months from their grant date and the related compensation expense is recognized over these periods, unless the employee is eligible to retire at the time of grant or will be eligible to retire during the vesting period, in which case the cost is recognized at the grant date or over the period between the grant date and the date on which the employee is eligible to retire, respectively.
+Compensation expense related to RSUs was \$34 for the year ended December 31, 2022 (2021 - \$31).